We could do the hiring thing better

 I short while ago when my partner was looking for a new position, she had an interview lined up at a company with a great reputation for being a wonderful place to work.
 Not long after sending off her meticulously, handcrafted resume and custom-tailored cover letter for this specific job she received back an email.
 In the email: an invitation to participate in an automated screening interview where she would be interviewed by prerecorded messages with her video responses recorded via her webcam.

 Honestly, If you can't be bothered to begin a working relationship on a foundation of mutual respect, that does not bode well at all for what the future of that position holds.
 She did not do the interview - their loss.

 There are some things that you can only automate to the detriment of the outcome itself (I'm looking at you, Tinder).
 It seems that job interviews are one of those things that fall clearly in the arena of things we should not automate.
 It's categorically inhuman and leaves new recruits with a sour impression of the company from the very beginning.
 There is a better, more human way to do this for goodness sake, figure it out.

 The old way works pretty well - other than that I have no idea.
 I just wanted to get that off my chest.
 We don't need to put a computer between ourselves and every other person that we interface with.
 And we should in fact do it much, much less.

-So, I’ll probably keep updating this as I get more and more cynical of the processes we’ve built up around hiring processes.
-It’s a pretty rough experience and the cost is high on both sides of the equation - which is funny because it’s the employer and the candidate that set the price.
-We should just both agree to lower it.
+So, I'll probably keep updating this as I get more and more cynical of the processes we've built up around hiring processes.
+It's a pretty rough experience and the cost is high on both sides of the equation - which is funny because it's the employer and the candidate that set the price - they should simply both agree to lower it.